-I have another gorgeous typewriter to share today – I found this beauty several years ago at an antique market in Germany during my years living in Europe.
+I have another gorgeous typewriter to share today – I found this beauty several years ago at an antique market in Germany.
 Vintage typewriters are a favorite wedding detail of mine – whether used to type a love note or as a fun guestbook.
 The beauty I’m sharing today is a vintage Adler and I think it would be a fantastic statement piece at a wedding or in a home:

 About the typewriter:

 From my research, I believe this Adler typewriter dates back to around the late 1930s and was made in Germany.
 I purchased this typewriter at an antique market in Germany near the French border.
 What I find most interesting is that this typewriter uses the thrust-action typebar mechanism which is very unusual and rare.